-Base models didn’t get a rear window wiper standard, like the purple red car.
-Green car has a wiper.
+Base models of the Beijing-Jeep Cherokee XJ didn’t get a rear window wiper standard, like the purple-red car.
+The green car has a wiper.

-The third Cherokee XJ of out triplet stood a little further away.
-This is a high-mid end Sports model, with a raised roof and cool factory decals on the sides.
+The third Beijing-Jeep Cherokee XJ of our triplet stood a little further away.
+This is a high-mid-end Sports model, with a raised roof and cool factory decals on the sides.
 The badge on the bonnet says 北京Jeep.
 The bull bar was a popular factory option.
-Problem was, when the bull bar was fitted, the fog lights sat behind the lower bar, making them useless.
+The problem was, when the bull bar was fitted, the fog lights sat behind the lower bar, making them useless.
 That happened with my car too.
-The solution was moving the fog lights from bumper to the bull bar itself.
+The solution was moving the fog lights from the bumper to the bull bar itself.

 This really is a nice example.
 The decal with the skier was very famous then, because it was a bit odd, to have a factory decal like that on a motor car.
 I always thought it was interesting.
 Alloys look as shiny as new!